Netomize/HTTP-Basma/README.md

 Clustering and Hunting: These hashes empower server clustering, identification of unique and similar servers, and the pursuit of malicious actors with heightened confidence.

 Modular Design for Expansion: The algorithm's architecture fosters the addition of new hashing variants, encouraging collaboration and adaptability.
 In this paper, we first survey notable existing work on HTTP fingerprinting and then explore the algorithm's functionality, design, architecture, and outcomes.
-Additionally, we will showcase some compelling findings from scanning the top 1 million Majestic websites, including the identification and clustering of various malware families' C&C HTTP servers.
+Additionally, we will showcase compelling findings from scanning the top 1 million Majestic websites, including the identification and clustering of C&C HTTP servers for various malware families.
 The source code and supporting data will be made available.

 ---

-HTTP-Basma’s algorithm's core idea centers on sending 8 specially crafted HTTP requests with different requirements to solicit different responses from the server.
+HTTP-Basma’s algorithm's core idea centers on sending 8 specially crafted HTTP requests with varying requirements to elicit different responses from the server.
 Once the server response is retrieved, the HTTP status line is surgically dissected for all elements and encoded optimally.
 Additionally, select headers from the server response are checked for encoding as well.

 The requests it sends are of these types: